ib619/VICI_SYNTH/README.md

 ## Real Time System Architecture Decisions

+-System 1: Synchronus programme which runs sample generation on every sample interrupt -System 2: Asynchronus programme which puts samples into a buffer and are then read to output

+-
 Asynchronus vs Synchronus. more flexible and robust system. queue is better since
 A queue is a FIFO buffer for passing information between tasks